Hidradenitis Suppurativa

 Surgical Options:

-• Draining of acute abscesses.
+• Draining of acute abscesses

 • Curettage and de-roofing of nodules, abscesses and sinuses

-• Laser ablation of nodules, abscesses and sinuses
+• Laser ablation of nodules, abscesses and sinuses (typically not covered by insurance)

-• Surgical excision for persistent nodules.
+• Surgical excision for persistent nodules

-How do I prevent hidradenitis suppurativa?
+How do I prevent hidradenitis suppurativa flares?

 Medication might be necessary for flare prevention, but individuals can also:

-• Adopt a healthy weight.
+• Adopt a healthy weight

-• Embrace an anti-inflammatory, plant-based diet low in sugars, grains, and dairy.
+• Embrace an anti-inflammatory, plant-based diet low in sugars, grains, and dairy

-• Cease smoking.
+• Cease smoking

-• Choose loose clothing.
+• Choose loose clothing

-• Use fragrance-free antiperspirants daily.
+• Use fragrance-free antiperspirants daily

-• Maintain hygiene through antiseptic washes or bleach baths.
+• Maintain hygiene through antiseptic washes or bleach baths

-• Opt for warm baths to soothe affected areas.
+• Warm baths to soothe affected areas

 The comedones of hidradenitis suppurativa